Welcome to Coyote Creed, the freshest new Southern Country Rock Band of 2018.

 This tight nit group all hail from South Wales, but frequently travel across the country to perform.
 The show’s they perform are always played to their best, with Andy categorically stating, ‘we owe it to the people who turn up to see us to give it our all, whether there’s 500 or 5 in the audience, we put on a show’.
 As with all big bands of the past, Coyote Creed have gone through the stage of playing in front of small audiences, and have earned their stripes along the way, and building a solid fan base.
 In conclusion, Jack echoes the sentiment felt by the whole group saying, ‘There’s no better feeling that compares to looking out at an audience and they are singing along with one of our songs – what a buzz’.

-The whole band are excited about what 2019 has instore for them, with all the hard work and effort being truly enjoyable.
+The whole band are excited about what the future has instore for them, with all the hard work and effort being truly enjoyable.